noot/dleq-rs/README.md

 # Cross-Group Discrete Logarithm Equality

 This repo contains an implementation of Cross-Group DLEq proofs as specified [here](https://eprint.iacr.org/2022/1593.pdf).
 The protocol implemented is the non-interactive Fiat-Shamir'd version of the protocol described in the paper.
-Additionally, the extension in section 5 which allows for values larger than `BITLEN_WITNESS` to be proven.
+Additionally, the extension in section 5 which allows for values larger than `BITLEN_WITNESS` to be proven is also implemented.

 This is not production-ready, I wrote this for learning purposes only.
 It has a lot of `unwraps()` :D